-The history of Baylor College of Medicine, the ongoing excellence of its Dan L. Duncan Cancer Center, and the long-standing reputation of Dr. David Sugarbacker, the Lung Institute’s inaugural director, combined to make it a leader from day 1.
+The history of Baylor College of Medicine, the ongoing excellence of its Dan L. Duncan Cancer Center, and the long-standing reputation of Dr. David Sugarbaker, the Lung Institute’s inaugural director, combined to make it a leader from Day 1.

 The Lung Institute will be developing comprehensive programs across departments and disciplines, developing new therapies for diseases of the lung, including pleural mesothelioma, emphysema, asthma, cystic fibrosis, and other respiratory illnesses.